open-sdr/openwifi/README.md

 ## Update Driver

+(Check [Driver and FPGA dynamic reloading app note](./doc/app_notes/drv_fpga_dynamic_loading.md) for more convenient way of updating FPGA and driver files)

-Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to update the driver on board.
+Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to always copy the latest files in the [user_space](./user_space) directory on to the board.
+Then update the fpga bitstream (see previous section) and driver on to the board.

 - Prepare Analog Devices Linux kernel source code (only need to run once):
   ```
   cd openwifi/user_space; ./prepare_kernel.sh $XILINX_DIR ARCH_BIT build